virtool/virtool-website/content/docs/manual/ug_samples/index.md

 Samples created from only one file are assumed to be unpaired.
 Paired samples must comprise two paired FASTQ files. **Interleaved FASTQ files are not currently supported**.

 For paired data, make sure the file orientation labels (left and right) are correct before you create a sample.
-You can use the <i class="fas fa-retweet"></i> button too swap orientations.
+You can use the <i class="fas fa-retweet"></i> button to swap orientations.

 {{< video "create_orientation.mp4" >}}